• Skip to main content

 Teriyaki Chicken on a Stick pour teriyaki marinade over chicken on the sticks

-Place the teriyaki chicken that is marinated and on sticks directly on the grill grates.
-Cook on medium-high heat with the lid open.
-For more of why we do this and read all my tips to grill perfectly like a Grill Master.
 Rotate the chicken using tongs so that all sides get crispy on the outside.
-Cook for about 15 minutes total.
-We like a good char on our chicken but cook it to your liking, just make sure they reach an internal temperature of 165°.
+Cook for about 15 minutes in total.
+We like a good char on our chicken but cook it to your liking, just make sure they reach an internal temperature of 165°F.

 Teriyaki Chicken on a Stick on the grill cooking